 Spend at least 6 months to a year doing nothing but hanging out in Croatia, with Croatian people, with diaspora, travel around to different regions and speak to everyone with an open heart and open mind.
 Observe the lifestyle, embrace it, for once in your life you won’t spend an hour+ in traffic getting to and from work.
 Just chill and learn how Croatians live.
 Fjaka.
 You’ll find gaps and opportunities in your observations, if you’re meant to be here the universe will show you your way.
 Trust.

 Yes, it’s possible to buy up properties in Croatia and live a very comfortable life renting them out to tourists.
 There are soo many business opportunities in Croatia that we are able to bring in from countries like Australia, Canada etc. I’m kind of tired of hearing Croatian diaspora say, “Croatia needs that disapora money…” No it doesn’t.
 It needs your presence, skill set and work ethic.
 Croatia needs your vision on improving the country for the better and you need to be here to make that happen.
-It needs you to create opportunities and set a bench mark business and standard in customer service.
+It needs you to create opportunities and set a bench mark business and standard such as in customer service.
+Customer service in Croatia deserves it’s own post, we won’t get into that today.

 If you want to see a better Croatia then help build a better Croatia!

 Life isn’t easy in Croatia, it isn’t easier than living in Australia.
 This is the biggest misconception the diaspora have, it’s fucking hard and requires your upmost patience and problem solving skills.
-I have lived in Sydney and I have lived in London, Croatia is by far the most difficult country I have every lived in.
+I have lived in Australia and I have lived in the United Kingdom, Croatia is by far the most difficult country I have every lived in.
 Everything is slow, the only thing you’ll get fast is your burek at the pekar.
 I have no time for anyone who thinks their opinion of life in Croatia is valid, yet don’t even have their domovnica, they’ve never stepped inside a MUP, have never lived or worked in Croatia and have only visited for 2 months 6 times during their entire lives.
 Give me a break!
-When you have lived in Croatia consecutively for 12 or more months, your opinion is valid, otherwise be silent with your “wisdom.”
+When you have lived in Croatia consecutively for 12 or more months, your opinion is valid, otherwise keep your “wisdom” to yourself.

 On this note, I’d like to add that I didn’t come to Croatia to “try,” I came here to live.
 Towards the end of 2017 when that fashion start up was failing and I didn’t want to take over the business officially, I was shit scared of what I’d do with myself in Croatia.
 Sure, I had this blog and numerous freelance jobs on the side but they were always scattered and unpredictable, it was nothing different to running a blog outside of Croatia.
 Regardless, I knew that going back to Australia was an option but it NEVER crossed my mind.
 My life and future was here in Croatia, rain, hail or shine.
 I had no other thought pattern run through my mind but to make it work in Croatia which thankfully it did.